ArnaudTurn/competition_project/README.md

 ![Project pipeline](./docs/data_science_pipes.png)

-The goal is to propose 3 approaches weither we do have the test dataset or not.
+The goal is to propose 3 approaches wether we do have the test dataset or not.
 The first one is basically in the case we have the train, test dataset and want to run the full pipeline.
 The second one is in the case we have only the train dataset and want to assess the model quality.
 And the last one is the case we want to solo build a model.